-KCC offers approximately 125 online course sections each semester.
+KCC offers approximately 150 online course sections each semester.
 Through the leadership of the faculty, several online courses are added to the schedule each year.
+In Fall 2020, due to COVID-19 measures, KCC transitioned and offered approximately 75% of all course offerings online.
+This shift was supported by vital student services that mirrored existing face-to-face services, e.g., tutoring available in person and online.
 College facility renovation and additional equipment have also brought open computer labs to new locations in the community, permitting those without Internet access to use College facilities to participate in online courses.
 In addition to the application of technology to increase internet access, technology is available to enhance the quality of instruction.
 Classrooms are equipped with projection systems to provide visual reinforcement to the interactions within the classrooms.
 Faculty or student presentations can incorporate audio, video, and images from a variety of sources, including DVDs, the internet, computer files, documents, YouTube videos, and physical objects.
 While the College has been very proactive with ensuring classrooms are well-equipped with internet service, hardware, software, and work-based instructional equipment, it has recently become obvious that the classrooms need to be prepared to support individual devices, especially those used for test-taking so that students are able to finish a lengthy exam without the disruption of a failing battery.

 The College is also re-evaluating some classrooms and considering renovation to provide the best possible learning environment that aligns with today's active teaching methodologies.
 Lecture halls are an example of an archaic arrangement for the delivery of course content in some courses and programs.
 Evidence of this can be found in the recent renovation of the Nursing lecture hall in the Roll Building on main campus.
 The lecture-styled room did not align with best-practice active learning pedagogy.
-The room has now been equipped with movable furniture and high-level technology so that faculty and students can better use the space for demonstration and practice of high-risk medical skills in a low-risk learning environment.
+The room has now been equipped with movable furniture and high-level technology enabling faculty and students to better use the space for demonstration and practice of high-risk medical skills in a low-risk learning environment.